seanpark132/Faster-Snake-Game/README.md

 * Food changes color from blue -> yellow -> red as it is close to being deleted (yellow at 5s, red at 2s)
 * In game count-down timer that starts at 15s and increases by 3 seconds every time you eat a food as a snake

+* To start the game, run the main.py file.